Looking for the best Shoreditch bars for decadent cocktail-fuelled nights in quirky London spots? Here’s where to start.

 Read More: The Best Pubs in Shoreditch

-I’d heard about Callooh Callay long before I finally got my ass into gear to go and drink there.
-A bar, named after a line in Alice in Wonderland, serving all kind of weird and wacky drinks?
+We’d heard about Callooh Callay long before we finally got round to having a drink there.
+A bar, named after a line in Alice in Wonderland, serving all kinds of weird and wacky drinks?

 It was always going to be a winner.